Al3zama1/swe-notes/CCNA/56 - Network Automation.md

 	* Data plane
 	* Control plane
 	* Management plane
 * The Data plane is the reason we buy routers and switches (and network infrastructure in general), to forward messages.
-However, the Control plane and Management plane are both necessary to enable the data plane to do its job.
+However, the Control and Management planes are both necessary to enable the data plane to do its job.
 ### Data Plane
 * All tasks involved in forwarding user data/traffic from one interface to another are part of the **data plane**.
 * A router receives a message, looks for the most specific matching route in the routing table, and forwards it out of the appropriate interface to the next hop.
 It also de-encapsulates the original Layer 2 header, and re-encapsulates it with a new header destined for the next hop's MAC address.